yyfyfyang/apollo/docs/en/deployment/quick-start.md

-In order to let you get started with Apollo Configuration Center faster, we have prepared a Quick Start here, which can deploy and start Apollo Configuration Center in your local environment in a few minutes.
+To help you quickly get started with the Apollo Configuration Center, we have prepared a Quick Start here, which can deploy and start Apollo Configuration Center in your local environment in a few minutes.

 If you are familiar with Docker, you can refer to [Apollo Quick Start Docker Deployment](en/deployment/quick-start-docker) to deploy Apollo via Docker.
 Apollo Quick Start Docker.